ker2x/can-qwen-code-code/README.md

 - As for now the context size is set to 20k token.
 - It use all the VRAM + 3GB of GTT.

+I'll make it simple.
+Each test is in its own numbered (by chronological order) directory.
+No idea what i'll code yet.
+But generating it will be slow :)

+I'm in "offline mode" (for the AI) to make sure that it doesn't access the cloud.
+Jetbrains plugin have a tendency to switch to "Auto" from time to time (Auto = latest version of cloude based Claude)

 That's it. for now.

 ----